gatewayd-io/docs/README.md

 ## Running the docs locally

 The docs are built using [Jekyll](https://jekyllrb.com/) and the [just-the-docs](https://just-the-docs.github.io/just-the-docs/) theme.
 To run the docs locally, you need to have Git and Ruby installed.
-Then, install Jekyll and Bundler:
+Then, install Jekyll and `bundler`:

 ```bash
 gem install jekyll bundler